Syllabus for Applied Finite Element Methods

 - Established: 2016-03-10

-120 credits in science/engineering including 30 credits in mathematics, where linear algebra and vector calculus must be covered.
-Scientific Computing III.
+120 credits in science/engineering including 30 credits in mathematics, where 5 credits linear algebra and 5 credits several variable calculus must be covered.
+Participation in Scientific Computing III or Scientific Computing for Partial Differential Equations.
+Proficiency in English equivalent to the Swedish upper secondary course English 6.

 - Responsible department: Department of Information Technology